dillionmegida/thewebfor5/src/pages/p/dealing-with-djvu-viruses-like-grod.md

 DJVU ransomware is a virus which encrypts files stored in a user's computer with the use of certain ciphers.
 The virus usually leaves a note in several locations of the user's system which contains the requirements on recovering the encrypted files.

 #### Examples
-Examples include .grod, .peet, .toec, .nakw, derp, .coot.
+Examples include .grod, .peet, .toec, .nakw, derp, .coot to name a few.

 #### How does it get into a system
 It usually gains access through malicious mail attachments, application cracks, keygens and few other suspicious means.<br/>